 You see, the more banner ads you own, the more money Jack, or whoever is behind AD Formula scam, makes.

 They trick you into buying more and more ads by making you believe that you are making money off the same.

 In other words, you realize that you’ve been scammed.

-How Much Could AD Formula Cost You?
+How Much Could AD Formula Cost You

 The spokesperson from the AD Formula video hasn’t mentioned how much you need to invest if you want to start.

 It means that you’ll have to take at least a Starter package to get going.
-That is, it’ll cost you $300 to start.
+That is going to cost you $300 to start.